nunchistudio/hashibox/documentation/waypoint.md

   -nomad-consul-service=true \
   -nomad-consul-service-hostname=192.168.61.10 \
   -nomad-consul-datacenter=us \
-  -nomad-host-volume=waypoint
+  -nomad-host-volume=waypoint-server \
+  -nomad-runner-host-volume=waypoint-runner
 ```

-No need to manually create the Nomad host volume `waypoint`.
-It has already been
+No need to manually create the Nomad host volumes `waypoint-server` and
-created by Nomad clients via the configuration files.
+`waypoint-runner`.
+They already have been created by Nomad clients via the
+configuration files.

 Once done, the Waypoint UI is available at <https://192.168.61.10:9702>.